sghuang19/cs203b-fa20/project-report.md

 return C
 ```

-From the pseudocode we can see that it contains three circulations.
+From the pseudocode, we can see that the algorithm contains three circulations.
 Therefore, we can calculate it's time complexity which is \Theta(n^3), where n is the length of the square matrix.
-We can see that the time complexity of traditional method is large.
-Hence, since the extensive of matrix multiplication, how to optimize the operation of matrix multiplication becomes more and more important.
-Without considering the degree of matrix density, how to effectively reduce the number of use of the arithmetic multiplication in matrix multiplication is a major optimized direction.
+The time complexity of traditional method is large.
+Hence, since the extensive of MM, how to optimize the operation of MM becomes more and more important.
+Without considering the degree of matrix density, how to effectively reduce the number of use of the arithmetic multiplication in MM is a major optimized direction.

-The earliest matrix multiplication optimized algorithm was proposed by German mathematician Volker Strassen in 1969 and was named Strassen algorithm.
+The earliest MM optimized algorithm was proposed by German mathematician Volker Strassen in 1969 and was named Strassen algorithm (**Cite**).
 It's main idea is to replace multiplication by addition and subtraction.
 The answer is calculated by piecing some indirect terms together and using the addition and subtraction on these indirect terms to cancel out part of the terms.
 For a two order square matrix, the pseudocode of Strassen's algorithm is

 ```python
 Strassen(A,B)